tarantula-nebula/CV-Alignment/README.md

 The aim of the project is to align a custom hose fitting with a corresponding hose connection.

-The connection has markings on it allow for alignment.
+The connection has markings on it to allow for alignment.

 Obtain-Expected-Positions:
 From .jpeg file of ideal marking locations find the pixel location of the markings to use